"It was such a joy working with you before and during our wedding. Thank you SO much for being with us during this time!"

 Many Blessings, Rabbi Julie

-The New Jewish Wedding by Anita Diamant This book is written from a somewhat liberal Jewish perspective.
+The Jewish Wedding Now by Anita Diamant This book is written from a somewhat liberal Jewish perspective.
 It includes background on Jewish customs and options and discusses the various components of a Jewish ceremony.

 The Seven Principles for Making Marriage Work by Dr. John Gottman

 This book is based on excellent scientific research about what makes marriages work.
 It offers many useful ideas and tools.
 Also check out www.gottman.com.

 This is a website packed full of personal experiences and professional advice about interfaith relationships.

 My primary requirement is that we engage together in a planning process, discussing the symbols and rituals that speak to you and reflect your past, present and future.
 I see myself as a resource rather than as a judge.
 I will offer you options from the tradition and work with you to make a meaningful ceremony.

 Do you do weddings before sundown on Saturday?

 Do you work with interfaith couples?